SiVaScheduling/GeneticSchedule/README.md

 GeneticSchedule is a simple Python script for optimizing the Menlo School daily schedule.
 This program does not assign specific classes to specific times; it merely outputs when classes, lunch, break, and student life blocks should occur in the day.

 # How it Works
 GeneticSchedule uses a genetic algorithm to generate a large number of random schedules and then evolve these schedules over several generations.
 In each generation, only the best-performing individuals survive and reproduce to form the next generation.
-Fitness (how well the schedules perform) is determined by measuring the distance between the schedule's parameters (for class length, lunch time, etc) and the ideal parameters, as indivated by a survey sent out to the student body.
+Fitness (how well the schedules perform) is determined by measuring the distance between the schedule's parameters (for class length, lunch time, etc) and the ideal parameters, as indicated by a survey sent out to the student body.

 # Understanding the Results
 For simplicity and convenience, we used a shorthand notation for describing schedules.
 In the example below, you see a schedule that the script may output.